Menu

 Changing the world through social action and innovation

 Youth and Community Leadership (YACL) meets a growing need for innovative leaders who can make an impact on national and global challenges that youth and other communities are encountering.
-Our YACL programmes are designed for the future of work.
-Graduates will be equipped with the transferable skills and disciplinary knowledge to thrive in rapidly changing employment contexts.
-Our qualifications build on UC’s international reputation in youth-led social action, and offers real-world leadership and project experience by way of theoretical study and applied learning.
+Designed for the future of work, YACL qualifications equip you with the transferable skills and disciplinary knowledge to thrive in rapidly changing environments.
+Our qualifications build on UC’s international reputation in youth-led social action, and offer real-world leadership and project experience.

 The Bachelor of Youth and Community Leadership (BYCL) is a degree that allows you to customise a programme of study to drive your commitment to social action.
-It prepares students to cultivate collective leadership to action change, making this an ideal degree for those wanting to create a better world for future generations.
+It prepares you to cultivate collective leadership to action change, making this an ideal degree for anyone wanting to create a better world for future generations.
 The Certificate in Youth and Community Leadership (CertYCL) is available on campus, or by distance study for students studying from beyond Christchurch and Aotearoa New Zealand.
-We offer two postgraduate pathways the Postgraduate Certificate in Youth and Community Leadership (PGCertYACL) and the Postgraduate Diploma in Youth and Community Leadership (PGDipYACL).
+We also offer two postgraduate pathways - the Postgraduate Certificate in Youth and Community Leadership (PGCertYACL) and the Postgraduate Diploma in Youth and Community Leadership (PGDipYACL) - for anyone looking to build leadership skills on top of previous studies, or develop key management and entrepreneurial skills to take back into the workplace.

 Qualifications

-In the Certificate in Youth and Community Leadership students will learn about leadership of the self, and leading with others, through exploration and experience of a wide range of contemporary leadership theories, including those that emanate from the unique culture of Aotearoa New Zealand.
-They will also will study learning: how and why people learn and what this means for leading change.
-Their final course will be CHCH101, the heritage service learning course that is at the heart of community engagement.
+In the Certificate in Youth and Community Leadership you will learn about leadership of the self, and leading with others, through exploration and experience of a wide range of contemporary leadership theories, including those that emanate from the unique culture of Aotearoa New Zealand.
+You will study how and why people learn and what this means for leading change.
+Your final course will be CHCH101, the heritage service learning course that is at the heart of community engagement.

 The Certificate in Youth and Community Leadership (CertYCL) is made up of 60 points of compulsory courses.
 This programme is an especially good option for working professionals and those already in leadership positions, or students who do not want to commit to the full bachelor’s degree.
 It can be completed in 12 months part-time, or up to 3 years part-time.
 Studying by distance is also an available option.